 And of course, please review all local building codes prior to beginning your project.

+For more tips and resources on composite deck installation, visit Fiberon.
+For specific information regarding floating decks and sleeper installations, read this Technical Bulletin.
 Then, start designing your own dream deck with our FREE, easy-to-use Deck Design Tool